 - Clothing: The image of shoplifters putting on layer upon layer of stolen clothes is almost a cliche at this point.
 Unfortunately, this usually occurs in dressing rooms where it’s illegal to place cameras.
 As a result, the commercial security systems Philadelphia retailers are using to prevent the theft of clothes utilize electronic tags that can only be removed by specialized machines.

 - Electronics: This should come as no surprise considering how in demand many electronic devices currently are.
 Even smartphones can be resold for substantial amounts of money.
 Because many of them are designed to fit in pockets, they’re relatively easy to conceal.
 However, like clothing, electronics are also often fitted with devices meant to trigger an alarm if not removed.

 Shoplifting is typically worse in metropolitan areas, such as New York City or Philadelphia, Pennsylvania, due to their larger populations and higher concentrations of shoppers.

-In order to improve the security, many companies turn to commercial security systems that use video surveillance cameras.
+In order to improve the security, many companies turn to the best commercial security systems Philadelphia has, because they use video surveillance cameras.
 It’s estimated that as many as 67% of thefts could be avoided with security cameras.
 Not only will security monitors be able to stop shoplifters in the act, but they’ll help prove who the culprit is if they get away with it.